Junky2008/Buildroot_PiTFT/README.md

 # Buildroot_PiTFT
-wiki on how to build a buildroot image that uses the PiTFT and QT libraries
+wiki on how to build a buildroot image that uses the PiTFT.